maubanel/GMS2-Space-Rocks/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information: [link](LICENSE).

 ## Introduction
-This is a follow up from [GMS2 First Look](https://github.com/maubanel/GMS2-First_Look) and is meant as a follow up/companion to **Space Rocks - GML Tutorial** which is a freely available tutorial at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
-This beginner tutorial teaches you how to make a simplified version of Asteroids.
-It uses GameMaker's GML programming language.
+This is based on [GMS2 First Look](https://github.com/maubanel/GMS2-First_Look) and is meant as a follow up/companion to **Space Rocks - GML Tutorial** which is a freely available tutorial at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
+This will go into the development of a game from scratch.

-The extended tutorial is a follow up to creating a structure where the developer can create escalation in difficulty.
-It is meant as a starting point and not a finished game!

 In this tutorial:

-* Import assets from other projects
+* Creating art assets
+* Space ship vehicle physics
+* Shooting
+* Animating obstacles
+* Audio sound effects
 * Add variables and comments to all scripts without changing functionality
-* Resize ship
 * Add flame behind ship when accelerating
 * Add ship explosion animation
 * Change player death and end game timing